Helping you with your roles and responsibilities as the executor of someone’s estate

 Estate administration can be a complicated and lengthy process, as all finances, assets and property will remain inaccessible until the court that deals with a deceased person’s affairs gives permission to deal with the assets.
 The value of the estate will confirm whether and what type of Grant of Representation will be required – usually a Grant of Probate or a Grant of Letters of Administration.

-Our team are experienced in dealing with estates, and making the process as simple and straightforward as possible for you.
-We can also help you deal with estates that need more esoteric forms of grant, and with international estates – both in obtaining documentation and advising on foreign assets.
+We can help you deal with estates that need more esoteric forms of grant, intestate estates, and with international estates – both in obtaining documentation and advising on foreign assets.
+We can also advise and prepare Post Death Variations.

 Specialist and compassionate professionals committed to providing you with the right support